1) Pseudonymisation maturity

 Can your organisation pseudonymise health data at the data-holder side?
 Which technical gaps exist?

-The European Health Data Space (EHDS) sets concrete technical expectations for organisations that process or share health data.
-Synaptic Four assesses whether and how your existing infrastructure can meet those expectations—with four core pillars plus optional extension modules for secondary-use intake and MII/FDPG alignment.
+The European Health Data Space sets concrete technical requirements for organisations that process or share health data.
+We assess whether and how your existing infrastructure meets these requirements — four core themes plus optional extension modules.

 Consulting, async-first, Clinics · Pharma · Research